-[GAAP in the UK on DART](#) allows access to the full UK accounting and IFRS Standards, linking to and from:
+[iGAAP on DART](#) allows access to the full IFRS Standards, linking to and from:

-- Deloitte's authoritative, up-to-date, GAAP in the UK manuals which provide guidance for reporting under UK accounting and IFRS Standards - Model financial statements for both listed and unlisted entities.
+- Deloitte's authoritative, up-to-date, iGAAP manuals which provide guidance for reporting under IFRS Standards - Model financial statements for entities reporting under IFRS Standards

-In addition, our [Beyond the numbers](#) volume of GAAP in the UK provides guidance on disclosure requirements and recommendations which businesses must consider in light of the broader environmental, social and governance matters which can significantly drive the value of an entity.
+In addition, our [Beyond the numbers](#) volume of iGAAP provides guidance on disclosure requirements and recommendations which businesses must consider in light of the broader environmental, social and governance matters which can significantly drive the value of an entity.

-To apply for a subscription to GAAP in the UK on DART, click [here](#) to start the application process and select the appropriate GAAP in the UK package.
+To apply for a subscription to iGAAP on DART, click [here](#) to start the application process and select the iGAAP package.

-For more information about GAAP in the UK on DART, including pricing of the subscription packages, click [here](#).
+For more information about iGAAP on DART, including pricing of the subscription packages, click [here](#).